 - Remote: If you want to run only one payroll, you can add your employees in Thailand to your parent company’s payroll.
 However, you’ll need to follow separate employment compliance laws for each employee.

 - Internal: You can also set up payroll in your subsidiary’s office.
 This option is more feasible for larger companies with bigger budgets who can hire a full HR staff.

 - Thailand payroll processing company: If you would prefer to outsource, you could work with a local Thailand payroll processing company.
 However, you will still be held liable for any of their mistakes.

 - Globalization Partners: Thailand payroll outsourcing is easier with Globalization Partners.
 We’ll add your employees to our payroll and shoulder the risk, so you don’t have to.

 How to Set Up a Payroll in Thailand

 Before you can set up payroll, you’ll need to set up a subsidiary.
 The typical timeframe to establish a business in Thailand is two months unless you work with a subsidiary alternative like Globalization Partners.
 You must put together a Memorandum of Association and get it approved by several departments.
 You’ll also have to fill out a Declaration of Business form and provide Articles of Association and a list of shareholders.

 The best way to hire employees is through a written employment contract that includes notice periods and entitlement terms.
 Employers have to give no less than one month’s notice for termination without cause.
 Severance pay depends on the employee’s length of service and can extend up to 300 days of salary and allowances.

-Thailand Payroll Processing Company
+Payroll Processing Company in Thailand